void

 [III.1] „Znáte dějiny bitvy národů u Lipska?“ otázal se, „když polní maršálek kníže Schwarzenberg šel na Liebertkovice 14. října roku 1813 a když 16. října byl zápas o Lindenau, boje generála Merweldta, a když rakouská vojska byla ve Wachavě a když 19. října padlo Lipsko?“

-enters the dream of Kadett Biegler when he deals with the Battle of the Nations by Leipzig in 1813.
+Wachau appears in Kadett Biegler's dream when he considers the Battle of the Nations at Leipzig in 1813.

 Background